sekkit/Verse.NET/README.md

 From MMORPG to small projects, Fenix is designed to be stable, simple, and super easy to scale.
 With the power of .NetCore, Fenix can be run on MacOS/Linux/Windows.

-Fenix is in a early stage of development, but is also being used in commercial Game projects.
+Fenix is in a early stage of development, but is also being used in reallife Game projects.

 #### [RELEASES] https://github.com/sekkit/Fenix/releases<br>